 Year 9 is a time of maturing intellectually, socially and emotionally, striving for greater independence and a clearer understanding of personal identity.
 It is a year when 14 and 15 year-olds need space to explore their world and grow as individuals.

-Strathcona recognises this special year by having a separate non-residential campus, which provides a rich, challenging and unique experience for the Year 9 students.
+Strathcona recognises this special year by having a separate non-residential campus, Tay Creggan, which provides a rich, challenging and unique experience for Year 9 students.

 History & Facilities